Gaux29/TE_MiniProject_Blockchain/README.md

-# Sample Hardhat Project

-This project demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, and a script that deploys that contract.
+# Certificate Verification using Blockchain Technology

+This project intends to implement a system that eliminates the need for people to approach the certificate issuing body to get their certificates verified.
+The project uses blockchain technology in order to safely store a record of the certificate, for the recruiters and other educational institution to check its authenticity.

 Try running some of the following tasks: